jrcichra/PCTV80e/README.md

 ## Steps:

 1. download this repo
-2. follow the instructions inside the media_build_clean directory (essentially ./build & make & sudo make install should do it)
+2. follow the instructions inside the media_build_clean directory (essentially ./build && sudo make install should do it)
 3. reboot or modprobe it.
 Then you should have a /dev/dvb device, and you're ready to use something like tvheadend.

 --Justin C.